jolivia1/Minimal-Heart-Model/README.md

-All of the python scripts are in the folder "/models".
+All of the Python scripts are in the folder "/models".